hmrc/address-lookup-frontend/README.md

 ### Configuring a Journey

 The `address-lookup-frontend` allows the **"calling service"** to customize many aspects of the **"user's"** journey and the appearance of the **"frontend"** user interface.
-Journey configuration is supplied as a JSON object in the body of the request to `POST /api/v2/init` (see above).
+Journey configuration is supplied as a JSON object in the body of the request to `POST /api/init` (see above).

 It is **not** necessary to specify values for all configurable properties. _Only supply a value for properties where it is either required or you need to override the default_.
 Wherever possible, sensible defaults have been provided.
 The default values are indicated in the table detailing the options below.

 #### Configuration JSON Format

-Journey configuration is supplied as a JSON object in the body of the request to `POST /api/v2/init`.
+Journey configuration is supplied as a JSON object in the body of the request to `POST /api/init`.

 It is **not** necessary to specify values for all configurable properties. _Only supply a value for properties where it is either required or you need to override the default_.
 Wherever possible, sensible defaults have been provided.
 The default values are indicated in the table detailing the options below.

-**Welsh translations are enabled by default in v2.**
+**Welsh translations are enabled by default.**

 You can provide custom labels for the Welsh journey by adding a `cy` block to the config.
 If no custom content is provided, the default labels are used.
 Welsh content is displayed for users when the `PLAY_LANG` cookie is set to `"cy"`.
 A language toggle to enable users to change their language will be displayed on all pages.